ku-dmlab/NBDI/README.md

-# NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Demonstration
+# NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Task-Agnostic Demonstrations

-This is the PyTorch implementation of the paper "**NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Demonstration**".
+This is the PyTorch implementation of the paper "**NBDI: A Simple and Efficient Termination Condition for Skill Extraction from Task-Agnostic Demonstrations**".
 This provides NBDI algorithm working in `kitchen` environment.

 ## Requirements